APPLICATION PROCESS

 Step 3: The Application

-You’ve waited for the right opportunity with Habitat and you think it’s finally here.
 The application can feel overwhelming.
 You’ll need to gather lots of documents and answer a lot of questions.
 It’s okay to feel daunted; this is a BIG decision!
+The application package includes many forms and documents, including:

 • A self-assessment to determine if you meet our criteria.